-Sidney Poitier celebrated by Kerry Washington, Oprah, Whoopi Goldberg and more following his death: 'We lost an elegant king today'
+Sidney Poitier celebrated by Denzel, Oprah, Whoopi and more following his death: 'We lost an elegant king today'

 For proof, look no further than the countless tributes that poured in within hours of the news.

-Oscar winners such as Viola Davis, Octavia Spencer and Whoopi Goldberg wrote about the barriers he's broken in 1964, when he was the first Black man to win the Oscar for Best Actor, for his work in the dramedy Lilies of the Field.
+Academy Award winners, such as Viola Davis, Octavia Spencer, Whoopi Goldberg and Denzel Washington, wrote about the barriers he'd broken, like in 1964, when he was the first Black man to win the Oscar for Best Actor, for his work in the dramedy Lilies of the Field.

 "This is a big one," wrote Davis, who won her own Oscar in 2017 for her turn in Fences.
 "No words can describe how your work radically shifted my life.
 The dignity, normalcy, strength, excellence and sheer electricity you brought to your roles showed us that we, as Black folks, mattered!!!
 It was an honor."